mabatko/Gaming-in-AWS/README.md

 ### Connecting

-At this stage, you can connect to the instance as user 'ubuntu' via SSH with the private key from your SSH key pair.
+When instance is running, you can connect to it as user `ubuntu` via SSH with the private key from your SSH key pair.
 It takes 20-ish minutes for *user data* script to finish.
 You can see the progress in log file `/var/log/cloud-init-output.log` on the OS.

 Instance is rebooted when the script finishes.
 When it boots up again, you can connect to it in following ways:
-- over SSH with user ubuntu
+- over SSH with user ubuntu and key defined during instance creation
-- over SSH with user which was defined in variable MYUSER of *user data* script (unless MYUSER=ubuntu)
+- over SSH with user which was defined in variable MYUSER of *user data* script (unless `MYUSER=ubuntu`)
+  - either with password or with key defined during instacne creation
 - using NICE DCV client
   - clients for Windows, Linux and MacOS can be downloaded from [here](https://download.nice-dcv.com/)
   - log in to the instance with username/password from the *user data* script
+  - this is how you connect for playing a game

 ### Steam